 Let’s dig a little deeper:

 Science confirmed that humans live longer than they did years ago.
-So that’s a marvellous thing!.
+So that’s a marvelous thing!.
 65-year-olds can expect to live 22.8 years longer, a study in 2017 found.
 On the flip side, your pension will also need to live 22.8 years longer.

 If you retire early, you might not have saved up sufficient money to last you longer.
 This means a smaller pension pot for your future.
-If you cash in most of your pension early, you could face pension shortfall.
+If you cash in most of your pension early, you could face a pension shortfall.

 The bottom line is:

 Planning is key.
 You’ll need a few years to plan for your retirement, and there are steps you’ll need to follow.
-In some people’s case, gradual retirement (retiring in phases) is a good compromise.
+In some people’s cases, gradual retirement (retiring in phases) is a good compromise.
 Then you can decrease your work gradually and steadily, but get paid for longer.
 Your pension pot will also grow more in this instance.